elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> For constant variable values that are difficult to memorize, aliases should get utilized.
+  <div><strong>Interview Response:</strong> For constant variable values that are difficult to memorize, we use aliases.
 Capital letters and underscores should get used in this case.</div><br />
   <div><strong className="codeExample">Code Example:</strong> Hexadecimal Colors<br /><br />

   <div></div>